What is Erntedankfest? A German Thanks for the Harvest

 Erntedankfest Traditions

-In some communities, baskets are filled with locally harvested produce, and bread baked from local grain.
-These are blessed and distributed to the needy.
+In some communities, baskets filled with locally harvested produce and bread baked from local grain are blessed and distributed to the needy.

 Many communities choose a Harvest Queen, who wears a wreath made of wheat on her head.
-She is presented at the Harvest parade.
+The Harvest Queen leads the Harvest parade.

-In Pommern, the last sheath of grain from the field was fashioned into a figure called “Der Alte”, the Old One.
-There is a superstition that if a girl tied this last sheath, she would never marry, or would end up with an old crippled husband (I’m guessing they had a sturdy wife or man bind it up).
-Der Alte would be taken to the local lord of the Manor who would give them a bag of money to pay for refreshments.
+In Pommern, the last sheath of grain from the field is fashioned into a figure called “Der Alte,” the Old One.
+There is a superstition that if a girl tied this last sheath, she would never marry or would end up with an old crippled husband (I’m guessing they found a sturdy wife or a man to bind that last sheath up).
+People transport the Alte to the local lord of the Manor, who would give them a bag of money to pay for refreshments.

-Erntekkrone, Harvest Crown, is a wreath built up on a pole.
-The base would naturally be wheat, but it would then be decorated with ribbon and paper flowers (sort of similar to a Maypole).
-The Erntekrone would be hung in a prominent place at the home of the family hosting the Harvest celebrations.
+Erntekkrone, Harvest Crown, is a wreath built on a pole.
+The base would naturally be wheat, but it would then be decorated with ribbon and paper flowers (similar to a Maypole).
+The Erntekrone would then hang prominently at the home of the family hosting the Harvest celebrations.

 Erntedankfest / Reformationsfest: Mit CD-ROM (Gottesdienstpraxis Serie B, Band 0)Erntedankfest / Reformationsfest: Mit CD-ROM (Gottesdienstpraxis Serie B, Band 0)AMAZON.DEDanke für die Früchte - Lieder & Ideen zu Erntedank: Mit allen Sinnen - Kreatives, Experimente, Spiele, Rezepte und Gestaltung eines ErntedankgottesdienstesDanke für die Früchte – Lieder & Ideen zu Erntedank: Mit allen Sinnen – Kreatives, Experimente, Spiele, Rezepte und Gestaltung eines ErntedankgottesdienstesAMAZON.DE